axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-token.md

    ![token-withdrawal-1](../assets/token-withdrawal-1.png)
 3. In the **From** field, connect your Ronin Wallet using the browser extension or mobile app for your device.
    ![token-withdrawal-2](../assets/token-withdrawal-2.png)
-4. In the **To** field, enter the Ethereum address that you want to transfer the token to.
+4. In the **To** field, enter the Ethereum address that you want to bridge the token to.
 Double-check the recipient address to avoid sending your tokens to the wrong destination.
    :::note[Ronin Wallet app]
-   If you access Ronin Bridge through the Ronin Wallet mobile app, then you can enter any Ethereum address as a recipient, but only your imported Ethereum wallet can pay the gas fees for the transaction.
+   If you access Ronin Bridge through the Ronin Wallet mobile app, then you can enter any Ethereum address as a recipient, but only your imported Ethereum wallet can pay gas in ETH for the transaction.
    :::
    ![token-withdrawal-3](../assets/token-withdrawal-3.png)